openjdk/guide/src/index.md

 > When using labels in Jira gadgets (like pie charts, heat maps, and statistics tables) Jira will be case sensitive and treat e.g. OpenJDK and openjdk as two different labels.
 Searching however is case insensitive.
 This means that if you group a set of issues in a gadget based on a label, and then click one of the groups to see the list of issues, that list will contain more results than the gadget if there are usages of the label with different casing.
 This can be very confusing and for this reason the recommendation is to stick with the commonly used case for all labels, regardless of your personal taste for upper or lower case letters.
 Most labels are lower case only, but there are examples where upper case letters are used in the most common version of a label.
 Use of the autocomplete popup window (described above) when adding labels will avoid inadvertent introduction of labels with differing case.
 >
 > ---

+## JBS Label Dictionary

+This table contains some frequently used JBS labels and their meaning.
+Please help keeping this dictionary up to date by adding your favorite labels.
+This table doesn’t dictate how to use labels, but rather document how they are used.
+That said, obviously it will help everyone if we try to follow a common standard and use similar labels in the same way across all entities that use JBS.

 <table class="dictionary" summary="JBS Label Dictionary">
   <tr style="text-align:left;"><th>Label</th><th>Description</th></tr>